christiaandirven/Manual-Mattress-Mate/README.md

 }
 ~~~

-After you've copied the raw code into ur file, change the timeClient.setTimeOffset from 0 to 7200 as shown in the image below:
+After you've copied the raw code into your file, change the timeClient.setTimeOffset from 0 to 7200 as shown in the image below:

 <img src="/images-map-manual/timeclient7200.png">